1983 CFL season

-CFL News in 1983
+CFL news in 1983

 The CFL re-signed with Carling O'Keefe Breweries to another record television contract worth $33 million to cover a three-year period from 1983 to 1986.

 The BC Lions opened their new stadium, BC Place this season, and with it, introduced shorter endzones to its stadium (20 yards in length as opposed to the then-standard 25 yards).
 This was because the floor of the stadium was too short to accommodate the 25 yard endzones; the shorter endzone length would become standard in the CFL three years later, in 1986.

 The league's attendance levels reached an all-time high for all football games with 2,856,031.
 The Grey Cup game between the Toronto Argonauts and the BC Lions was played in front of 59,345 football fans at BC Place Stadium (the first lion gross gate).

 In addition, CBC, CTV and Radio-Canada's coverage of the Grey Cup game attracted the largest viewing audience in television history for a Canadian sports program with 8,118,000.

 The Toronto Argonauts won their first Grey Cup Championship since 1952.
-This would be the last season all three of the CFL's Ontario-based teams qualified for the playoffs until the 2015 season.
+This would be the last season all three of the CFL's Ontario-based teams qualified for the playoffs until 2015.

 Terry Greer set a pro football record for most receiving yards with 2,003.